megaquotes/megaquotes.github.io/quotes/Perseverance/Jennifer-Trosper/index.md

 ---
 layout: author
 title: Jennifer Trosper
-description: "Project Manager for the Perseverance mission at NASA's Jet Propulsion Laboratory, Trosper has been instrumental in overseeing the development and deployment of the rover."
+description: "Project manager for the Perseverance rover, overseeing various aspects of the mission, from development to its scientific exploration on Mars."
 subject: "Perseverance"
 parent: Perseverance
 permalink: /Perseverance/authors/Jennifer-Trosper/